|Current Featured Artist|

 Though it seems the Club didn’t last very long, it was later revived around 1917 by Merle James (American, 1890-1963), whose daughter Betsy married the famous American artist Andrew Wyeth.
 James was the art director of the Roycroft and designed for the FRA and other Roycroft publications from 1917-1924.
 He then became the Advertising Manager and Editor of the Rotogravure Department of the Buffalo Courier-Express.

 Upon moving to East Aurora in 1917, James called together a number of his artist friends to paint and discuss art, and they would meet on Sunday mornings.
 Around 1920, the Club started meeting at the newly built studio of Merle James which had recently been added to his home called “Harmony Castle” located at 819 East Fillmore Avenue in East Aurora (Harmony Hill).
 The studio was complete with a skylight, stone fireplace and a large painting area to accommodate the members.
 By then, membership had grown to about 15-20 members and Fournier continued as an active member of the group.
-Other notable artists included: Karl Kipp (American, 1881-1954) and Walter Jennings (American, 1878-1963) of Roycroft Arts & Crafts fame, architect & painter Robert North (American, 1882-1968), Rixford Jennings (American, 1906-1996), son of Walter Jennings, the illustrator Margaret Evans Price (American, 1888-1973), Larkin illustrator Charles Rohrbach (American, 1892-1967), and the artist & entomologist William Wild (German-American, 1875-1966).
+Other notable artists included: Karl Kipp (American, 1881-1954) and Walter Jennings (American, 1878-1963) of Roycroft Arts & Crafts fame, architect & painter Robert North (American, 1882-1968), Rixford Jennings (American, 1906-1996), son of Walter Jennings, the illustrator Margaret Evans Price (American, 1888-1973), Larkin illustrator Charles Rohrbach (Swiss-American, 1892-1967), and the artist & entomologist William Wild (German-American, 1875-1966).

 Prior home of Merle D. James “Harmony Castle”, East Fillmore Ave., East Aurora, NY, and former meeting place of the Paint and Varnish Club from circa 1917-1928.
 Photo courtesy of Images of America: Town of Aurora 1818-1930, by Donald H. Dayer, Harold L. Utts and Janet R. Utts